abhilashjp/lookupapp/docs/country-vat-name.md

 ---
+id:country-vat-name
-title: Countries and Vat Names
+title: Countries, Vat Names
-keywords: [EU VAT name,VAT number]
+keywords: [EU VAT name,VAT number, VAT format, VAT Regex, Tax Identification number local name]
 tags:
+  - VAT ID
-  - VAT IDs
+  - EU VAT

 ---
+Even though we generally term the Tax Identification Numbers as VAT numbers, it will be populary known in the issuing country by its local name.
+This document list downs the local name of the VAT numbers and its formats.

 |Country|Country code|VAT in national language|Stucture|Format|Regex|Remarks|
 |--|--|--|--|--|--|--|